 - Their medical or treatment history: Including any relevant demographic information, previous and current diagnoses, past treatments, and important details from physical or behavioral assessments

 - Therapeutic objectives or goals: Both over the longer term and broken down into shorter-term subgoals

 - Treatment modalities: For example, the behavioral, social, or psychological treatments that will be targeted

 - Interventions/Methods: A description of the techniques and approaches to be implemented

-- Progress, time frame, and outcomes: These delineate key milestones in the therapeutic process, such as when a treatment will be evaluated or the plan itself reviewed.
-It should also address the planned duration of the therapy, and other details such as session length.
+- Progress, time frame, and outcomes: These delineate key milestones in the therapeutic process, such as when a treatment will be evaluated, or the plan itself reviewed.
+It should also address the intended duration of the therapy and other details, such as session length.

-To illustrate, a mental health treatment plan for Generalized Anxiety Disorder (GAD) might start with the patient’s symptom descriptions, and detail their wellness goals alongside the main milestones for each desired outcome.
+To illustrate, a mental health treatment plan for Generalized Anxiety Disorder (GAD) might start with describing descriptions of the patient’s symptoms.
+It would then continue to detail their wellness goals alongside the main milestones for each desired outcome.

 Goals and Objectives of a Treatment Plan

 With specific goals and objectives, healthcare professionals and their patients can be clear about their desired outcomes.
 Moreover, treatment plans summarize the most appropriate techniques and psychological tools for a client’s therapy.

 Overall, the best treatment plans summarize the diagnosis as well as what resources and time frame are required.